MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: The MoEDAL-MAPP Detector for Run-3

 \emph{Searching for Doubly, Triply and Quadruply Charged Particles from Neutrino Mass Models.} We also considered a class of radiative neutrino mass models that predict LLPs whose electric charge is four or three times that of the electron's \cite{Hirsch-2021}.
-If light enough such particles can be produced and detected at the LHC.
-In this species of MoEDAL
+If light enough, such particles can be produced and detected at the LHC.

 In particular, MoEDAL's performance with regard to the detection of multi-charged LLPs for two particular neutrino mass models were investigated.
-In this type of model the SM is enlarged to include two scalar fields $S_{1}$ (singlet) and $S_{3}$ (triplet) representations of SU(2)$_{L}$.
-Additionally, in SU(2)$_{L}$ there are three pairs of vector-like fermions: ($F_{i},\overline{F}_{i}$).
+In this type of model the SM is enlarged to include two scalar fields $S_{1}$ (singlet) and $S_{3}$ (triplet) representations of $SU(2)_{L}$.
+Additionally, in $SU(2)_{L}$ there are three pairs of vector-like fermions: ($F_{i},\overline{F}_{i}$).
 In the first model we considered (Model-1) all BSM fields are colour singlets.
 However, the second model (Model-2) the BSM fields exist in colour(anti-)triplet representations.

-In Model-1, the Beyond the Standard Model (BSM) sector is not coloured and has three long-lived particles with electric charges $Z = $2, 3 and 4.
+In Model-1, the BSM sector is not coloured and has three long-lived particles with electric charges $Z = $2, 3 and 4.
 In Model-2, the BSM sector is coloured and the long-lived particles have the fractional charges $ Z = $ 4/3, 7/3 and 10/3.
 The lifetimes of the multi-charged particles in both models are controlled by three couplings $\lambda_{5}, h_{F}, h_{\overline{F}}$ as well as the BSM parity breaking coupling $f_{ee}$ (Model-1) and $h_{ed}$ (Model-2).

 Figure~\ref{fig:multiply-charged} shows the expected sensitivities for Model-1.
-In the case of the scenario where only one signal event was seen in MoEDAL in Run-3 (30fb$^{-1}$ , then MoEDAL can explore particles masses up to 290, 610 and 960 GeV for doubly, triply and quadruply charged particles.
-For HL-LHC (300 fb$^{-1}$) these limits improve to 600, 1100 and 1430 GeV.
-The current constraints from the HSCP searches are 650, 780 and 920 GeV.
-For Model-2, MoEDAL at Run-3 can explore masses up to 1050, 1250 and 1400 GeV$^{2}$ for charge 4/3, 7/3, 10/3, respectively.
-At the HL-LHC these limits are improved to 1400, 1600 and 1800 GeV$^{2}$.
-The corresponded estimated current bounds for Model-2 are 1450, 1480 and 1510 GeV$^{2}$ leading us to conclude that only at HL-LHC can we expect to explore previously unexcluded parameter space.
+In the case of the scenario where only one signal event was seen in MoEDAL in Run-3 (30fb$^{-1}$ , then MoEDAL can explore particles masses up to 290, 610 and 960 GeV$/c^2$ for doubly, triply and quadruply charged particles.
+For HL-LHC (300~fb$^{-1}$) these limits improve to 600, 1100 and 1430~GeV$/c^2$.
+The current constraints from the HSCP searches are 650, 780 and 920 GeV$/c^2$.
+For Model-2, MoEDAL at Run-3 can explore masses up to 1050, 1250 and 1400 GeV$/c^2$ for charge 4/3, 7/3, 10/3, respectively.
+At the HL-LHC these limits are improved to 1400, 1600 and 1800~GeV$/c^2$.
+The corresponded estimated current bounds for Model-2 are 1450, 1480 and 1510~GeV$/c^2$ leading us to conclude that only at HL-LHC can we expect to explore previously unconstrained parameter space.